antman1p/RecodedFuture-to-ATTCK/README.md

-# Recorded Future Export to JSON Scripts
+# Recorded Future Export to ATT&CK Scripts
-Use these scripts to convert CSV data exported from Recorded Future to import into various applications such as ATT&CK Navigator and Vectr
+Use these scripts to convert CSV data exported from [Recorded Future](https://www.recordedfuture.com/) to import into various applications such as [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/) and SRA [Vectr](https://github.com/SecurityRiskAdvisors/VECTR)
 ## Usage
 ###### General
 1. Export APT date from Recorded Future to CSV